andresnapuri/andresnapuri.github.io/_pages/about.md

 Some recent projects
 ======
-1. Currently, with [Margarita Jara](https://www.unlv.edu/people/margarita-jara), we are editing a dossier in the journal [_Letras_](https://revista.letras.unmsm.edu.pe/index.php/le/convocatoria-2025) on Amazonian Spanish.
-This volume is scheduled to be published in December 2025.
-1. I will be participating as a guest speaker at the 10th CILE in the city of Arequipa in October 2025.
 1. A manuscript on coalescence and epenthesis in Mazamari Ashaninka (Arawakan), in collaboration with colleagues of UNMSM, has been accepted for publication in _Onomázein_ for the second quarter of 2027.
 Ask me for the preprint!
 1. In collaboration with [CRC 1412](https://sfb1412.hu-berlin.de/projects/a09/) at Humboldt Universität, and with colleagues at [UNIFSLB](https://www.unibagua.edu.pe), we are conducting a research on the double possessive in Spanish in contact with Awajun (Chicham).